bbauska/LFS170x/readme.md

 </p>

 Moderna uses blockchain to support smart COVID vaccine management.
-To learn more see ["Moderna, IBM Explore Blockchain Tech, AI to Support 'Smarter' Management of COVID-19 Vaccines"](https://www.marketwatch.com/story/moderna-ibm-explore-blockchain-tech-ai-to-support-smarter-management-of-covid-19-vaccines-2021-03-04) article by Tomi Kilgore.
+To learn more see
+<a href="https://www.marketwatch.com/story/moderna-ibm-explore-blockchain-tech-ai-to-support-smarter-management-of-covid-19-vaccines-2021-03-04">"Moderna, IBM Explore Blockchain Tech, AI to Support 'Smarter' Management of COVID-19 Vaccines"</a> article by Tomi Kilgore.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 101. sap logo ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->